TheSaaSZoo/PermissionPanther/docs_web/docs/getting-started/4-install-server.md

 Install [`sql-migrate`](https://github.com/rubenv/sql-migrate) and set the `CRDB_DSN` environment variable as your database DSN.

 ### Apply Migrations

+If you are jumping a major version, there could be an adjustment to the table schema.
+You will need to run the sql migration files on your database.

 From the root directory of the cloned repo, run:

 ```